kirenz/ds-python/docs/data.md

 3. Use `df.info()` to get a quick description of the data, in particular the total number of rows, each attribute’s type, and the number of nonnull values.
 4. Check for missing values with `print(df.isnull().sum())`
 5. Perform data corrections to take care of data problems
-6. Create lists of columns for later steps
+6. Prepare data lists for later steps

 ### Data corrections